How to Stop Ads on Samsung Galaxy S Series Phone

 Disable Marketing Information

-We told you at the beginning about the ads that come directly from Samsung.
+We told you at the beginning about the ads that come directly from Samsung, which can be frustrating for many users who want to remove ads on Samsung phones.
 That’s right: not only have they sold you a pricey device but are now trying to make more profit by delivering targeted ads to it.
-SMS and emails, push notifications, and banners, promoting services from Samsung and their partners, are a part of their Marketing information feature.
+SMS and emails, push notifications, and banners, promoting services from Samsung and its partners, are a part of their Marketing information feature.

 The good news is that this can be disabled in the settings: